jessejanderson/jessejanderson/README.md

 ### Hi there 👋

-I'm an ADHD Creative and you can find my lat
+I'm a writer, designer, developer, maker of things.
+I have ADHD and write about that a lot.

 What I'm doing now: [jessejanderson.com/now](https://jessejanderson.com/now)